NielsIH/ImageMapper/docs/marker-migration-spec.md

 3. In the export decision modal, a new "Export for Migration" option appears alongside existing options
 4. After selecting "Export for Migration", user sees the source map view without existing markers
 5. A temporary overlay/instruction appears: "Place 3 reference markers on easily recognizable features of the map"
-6. User places 3 reference markers on distinct, identifiable features of the map
+6. User places 3 reference markers using the "Place Marker" button in the action bar
+   - Reference markers are placed at the map center (crosshair location) like regular markers
-   - Each reference marker is visually distinct from regular markers
+   - Each reference marker is visually distinct from regular markers with numbered crosshair design
    - After placing each marker, the system captures a zoomed-in image of that area
 7. System temporarily stores the map data with:
    - All original markers (excluding the 3 reference markers)